Otherworld

-Illustration depicting otherworld in Celtic mythology by Stephen Reid in T. W. Rolleston's The High Deeds of Finn (1910).
+Illustration depicting the Celtic Otherworld, by Stephen Reid in T. W. Rolleston's The High Deeds of Finn (1910).

 In historical Indo-European religion, the concept of an otherworld, also known as an otherside, is reconstructed in comparative mythology.
 Its name is a calque of orbis alius (Latin for "other world/side"), a term used by Lucan in his description of the Celtic Otherworld.

 Comparable religious, mythological or metaphysical concepts, such as a realm of supernatural beings and a realm of the dead, are found in cultures throughout the world.
 Spirits are thought to travel between worlds or layers of existence in such traditions, usually along an axis such as a giant tree, a tent pole, a river, a rope or mountains.

 Indo-European reconstruction

 Many Indo-European mythologies show evidence for a belief in some form of "Otherworld".
 In many cases, such as in Iranian, Greek, Roman, Germanic, Celtic, Slavic, and Baltic mythologies, a river had to be crossed to allow entrance to it, and it is usually an old man that would transport the soul across the water.

 In Greek and Indian mythology, the waters of this river were thought to wash away sins or memories, whereas Celtic and Germanic myths feature wisdom-imparting waters, suggesting that while the memories of the deceased are washed away, a drinker of the waters would gain inspiration.

 The wayfarer will commonly encounter a dog either in the capacity of a guardian of the Otherworld or as the wanderer's guide.
 Examples of this are the Greek Cerberus, the three-headed hound of Hades, and the Indic सर्वरा Sarvarā, one of the hounds of Yama, whose names may derive from an Indo-European *ḱerberos meaning "spotted".
 In Indo-European mythologies the Otherworld is depicted in many ways, including peaceful meadows, islands, or buildings, making it hard to determine how the original Proto-Indo-European Otherworld was viewed.
 The ruler of the dead was possibly Yemo, the divine twin of Manu, the first man.